hanspolo/jsmine/README.md

 	`Template.serve();`

 It returns the translated html code.

+### Use JSmine as jQuery Plugin
+To use JSmine as a jQuery Plugin, include the file and use:

+  `$.jsmine(template, data);`

+The template is the html code that will be replaced.
+Data is an list of data, that normally would be sad with Template.set(key, value);

 ### How to write a template
 The Templates can use HTML Code, but isn't committed to this.